5.17 (Kubernetes)

 bash create.sh

-Before accepting the change, verify that it meets your expectations and ensures the protection of your database and any other resources.
-This command will create, update, or destroy vnet, subnet, AKS cluster, and AKS node groups.
-Make sure to review the changes before proceeding.
+Before accepting the proposed changes, verify that they meet your expectations and ensure the protection of your database and other critical resources.
+This command may create, update, or destroy virtual networks, subnets, AKS/EKS clusters, and node groups.
+Review all changes thoroughly before proceeding.